imsubhash/imsubhash/README.md

 <h3 align="center">A Software developer. <img src="https://media.tenor.com/ZNbbFMOQkNUAAAAM/hello-android.gif" width="25"/> </h3>

 - 👨‍💻 I’m a mobile developer Experienced in Android.
-- 👯 Also experienced in Flutter and React Native
+- 👯 Also experienced in Flutter and React Native.

 - 📫 How to reach me:
 <p align="center">